rust-lang/rust/src/doc/rustc-dev-guide/src/glossary.md

 Term                    | Meaning
 ------------------------|--------
-AST                     |  the abstract syntax tree produced by the syntax crate; reflects user syntax very closely. codegen unit            |  when we produce LLVM IR, we group the Rust code into a number of codegen units.
+AST                     |  the abstract syntax tree produced by the syntax crate; reflects user syntax very closely.
+DAG                     |  a directed acyclic graph is used during compilation to index which queries execute which other queries. ([see more](incremental-compilation.html)) codegen unit            |  when we produce LLVM IR, we group the Rust code into a number of codegen units.
 Each of these units is processed by LLVM independently from one another, enabling parallelism.
 They are also the unit of incremental re-use. cx                      |  we tend to use "cx" as an abbrevation for context.
 See also `tcx`, `infcx`, etc.
 DefId                   |  an index identifying a definition (see `librustc/hir/def_id.rs`).
 Uniquely identifies a `DefPath`.